isomerpages/mindef-dtcareers/pages/CHALLENGE OF WITS.md

 <img src="/images/challenge_banner_1.jpg" class="mt-20"/>
 <p>
 	Ready to take on the first Challenge of Wits?
 Watch the challenge video or access the written brief <a href="/files/Challenge2.pdf" target="_blank">here</a>.
-You will also need this <a href="/files/Logs.zip" target="_blank">Logs.zip</a> file
+You will also need this <a href="/files/Logs.zip" target="_blank">Logs.zip</a> file.
 </p>

 <div class="center">